ajrezin/personal-site/README.md

 ## 📙 Todo

+1. Add an easily-accessible way to contact me
+1. Create a way to automatically display and filter cool sites/resources on the resources page
+1. Redo landing page with a photo of ME !
 1. List some of the intentional choices I've made to improve site accessibility on my accessibility page
   1. Atkinson Hyperlegible
   1. Skip-links
+  1. Accessible color palettes
+  1. Focus indicators w/ focus-visible pseudo class
 1. Add animation for navbar links
-1. Create a way to automatically display and filter cool sites/resources
 1. Add an option to switch the site to the dyslexia-friendly font
-1. Add an easily-accessible way to contact me
-1. Redo landing page with a photo of ME !

 ## 🪲 Known Bugs